5GinFIRE/mano/descriptor-packages/nsd/OSM-release-FOUR/trafic_nsd/README.md

 To generate .yaml files to define network flows, access the _/builder_ directory and run the desired .bash using the following parameters:

--s Server's IP address
+* -s Server's IP address
--p Port where the server will listen
+* -p Port where the server will listen
--b Variable for defining flows
+* -b Variable for defining flows

 Every flow avalaible is defined by a different parameter.
 The following network flows with their corresponding defining parameter _(-b value meaning)_ are supported:

-1. Greedy: Nº of bytes to be sent.
+1. Greedy: Nº of bytes to be sent
-2. RTA: Duration of the flow in seconds.
+2. RTA: Duration of the flow in seconds
-3. RTV: Duration of the flow in seconds.
+3. RTV: Duration of the flow in seconds
-4. Scavenger: Bandwidth used.
+4. Scavenger: Bandwidth used

 The generated flows will be stored under the folder _$HOME/webhooks/flows/_